But the thing is, if you have a brilliant idea for a website, the first thing that you’re going to need is your own TLD (Top level domain).

 - Make sure you’re going through an ICANN-registered registrar.

 - Check out for hidden fees and fees for transferring or releasing.

 - Check to see if you get any Email accounts/Email forwarders.

 - Consider add-on services like free who.is guard.

 If you using any other domain name service, do let me know via comments.
-Don’t forget to share this domain resource guide with your friends on Facebook and Google plus.
+Don’t forget to share this domain resource guide with your friends on Facebook and Twitter.

-Subscribe on Youtube
+Subscribe on YouTube